purescript/purescript-ordered-collections/README.md

 thawST :: forall a h r.
 StrMap a -> Eff (st :: ST.ST h | r) (SM.STStrMap h a)
 ```

+Convert an immutable map into a mutable map

 #### `freezeST`